-Passwords for the Windows MUSEAdmin and MUSEBkgnd user accounts are changed through Windows like any other Windows user account.
+Account names and passwords for the MUSEAdmin and MUSEBkgnd Windows user accounts are managed through Windows like any other Windows user account.
 Both accounts should have passwords that are set to never expire.
-If the passwords change, GE Service may not be able to log into the system to provide support, and the background services will fail to start, causing the MUSE system to stop functioning.
+If the passwords change, GE Healthcare service personnel may not be able to log into the system to provide support, and the background services will fail to start, causing the MUSE system to stop functioning.
 All other users of the MUSE system can use their normal Windows user credentials to access the MUSE system.
-Inside the MUSE application the users are setup with their Domain\User account information, but no password information is required when configuring a user.
+Inside the MUSE application, the users are setup with their domain\user account information.
+No password information is required when configuring a MUSE user.
 The user passwords can be controlled or changed through Windows as required.